 But others are good for visa-free travel to over 150 countries and include nearly all of the developed nations, ranking these among the highest quality passports in the world.

 Traditionally, there are four ways to obtain a second passport & citizenship:

 Instant citizenship is possible when you invest in a government fund, local real estate property, an approved business, or in government bonds.
 Shortly after the country processes your application, you receive a second passport.

-(Frankly, these options are not really “instant” – you get a passport about four months or more after submitting your documents.
+(Frankly, these options are not really “instant” – you obtain a passport about four months or more after submitting your documents.
 However, it is usually by far the fastest way to obtain a second passport.)